ading2210/libcurl.js/README.md

 ### Getting the CA Certificates Bundle:
 You can get the CA cert bundle that libcurl uses by calling `libcurl.get_cacert`.
 The function will return a string with the certificates in PEM format.
 The cert bundle comes from the [official curl website](https://curl.se/docs/caextract.html), which is extracted from the Mozilla Firefox source code.

+### Using the Wisp Client
+The `libcurl.wisp` object exposes all of the APIs from [wisp-client-js](https://github.com/MercuryWorkshop/wisp-client-js).
+This API is not guarenteed to be reliable.

 ## Proxy Server:
 The proxy server consists of a standard [Wisp](https://github.com/MercuryWorkshop/wisp-protocol) server, allowing multiple TCP connections to share the same websocket.